 In equation form, that's:

-where P1 and V1 are the initial volume and pressure and P2 and V2 are the new volume and temperature.
+where P1 and V1 are the initial volume and pressure and P2 and V2 are the new volume and pressure.

 Example: Suppose you're designing a scuba tank where the air pressure is 3000 psi (pounds per square inch) and the volume (or the "capacity") of the tank is 70 cubic feet.
 If you decide you'd rather make a tank with a higher pressure of 3500 psi, what would the volume of the tank be, assuming you fill it with the same amount of air and keep the temperature the same?

 Plug the given values into Boyle's Law:

 Simplify, then isolate the variable on one side the equation: